Life in the Days of Corona

 Some Useful Tech Tools

 Social distancing can be a challenge.
 But, if you have a hobby, consider yourself lucky.
-And, most of the readers of this site have a very engaging hobby and I am sure you are all going through old photographs, printing some, snapping new ones, etc. I want to share a few things that may help you pass time and make some of your work a bit easier.
-I will share some applications that offer good benefits and will help pass time just trying them out.
-Please keep in mind that most of the applications below are for Windows although some may have a version for the Mac platform.
+And, most of the readers of this site have a very engaging hobby and I am sure you are all going through old photographs, printing some, snapping new ones, etc. I want to share a few things that may help you pass the time and make some of your work easier.
+I will share some applications that offer benefits and help pass the time simply by trying them out.
+Please remember that most of the applications below are for Windows although some may have a version for the Mac platform.

 Sharing and Syncing